On Termination of Polynomial Programs with Equality Conditions: Preliminaries

-We invoke the Macaulay's theorem~\cite{FSM27} to estimate the value of Hilbert's function $H_I$.
-To this end, we define a function $\Inc_k:\bbN\rightarrow\bbN$ for every natural number $k\geq 1$ as follows.
+We use Macaulay's theorem~\cite{FSM27} to estimate the value of Hilbert's function $H_I$.
+To this end, we define a function $\Inc_k \colon \bbN\rightarrow\bbN$ for natural number $k\geq 1$ as follows.
 When $k$ is given, any number $n\in\bbN$ can be uniquely decomposed as

 where $0\leq r\leq k$ and $n_1\geq n_2\geq\cdots\geq n_r\geq 0$.
-In fact, $0=()_k$ with $r=0$; and for $n>0$, $n_1, n_2,\cdots,n_r$ are successively determined by
+In fact, $0=()_k$ with $r=0$; and for $n>0$, $n_1, n_2,\ldots,n_r$ are successively determined by